 This confidence is understandable, as Pakistan’s government was more consistently pro-Western and pro-capitalist than that of India during the Cold War.
 During the brief period in the 1970s when Pakistan was led by Zulfikar Ali Bhutto, the country experimented with socialist economic policies and improved relations with the Soviet Union.
 For most of its post-Independence history, however, Pakistan welcomed Western firms.
 Indeed, Bhutto made it clear in 1974 that Western firms were still welcome and would not be nationalised.
 Pakistan’s largely pro-Western orientation was confirmed in 1977 when conservative military officers overthrew Bhutto in a military coup (Talbot, 2012)..
 As a result of this relatively favourable political environment, BOC was able to continue operating in Pakistan even as it was forced to wind down its operations in India.
 Burmah Oil Company Pakistan Ltd continued to trade in Pakistan until 2005, selling lubricants in partnership with Pakistan State Oil (Corley, 1988, p.
 329; Burmah Oil of Pakistan, 2004) .

 By the 1970s, BOC’s annual reports were referring less and less frequently to the company’s operations on the Indian subcontinent, which were now peripheral to the group.
 While they report in detail on workforce issues in the UK and other parts of the world, the reports cease to be a source of information about the firm’s workforce in its vestigial Indian operations.
 BOC ceased to exist as a separate firm in 2000, when, as part of the corporate merger wave the late 1990s (Evenett, 2003), Burmah-Castrol was purchased by BP Amoco, a firm that had been formed recently by the merger of BP and Amoco.
-The Castrol brand remained in use, but BOC was no longer an independent entity (Grace, 2017).
+The Castrol brand remained in use, but BOC was no longer an independent entity (Grace’s Guide Ltd, 2017).
 In 2016, just six of BP’s 123 subsidiaries continue to bear the name Burmah Oil (BP plc, 2016, p.
 232).
 None of these subsidiaries has any apparent connection to the Indian subcontinent.

 These various developments across the history of the firm were reflected in production figures.
 Figure 8 shows that BOC crude oil production and refinery throughput increased from 1886 until 1942 when denial took place by the British forces.
 Following that, from 1943 till 1956, BOC was moving towards the reconstruction of the fields and refineries, and production started to increase gradually up to 1956.
 Figure 9 illustrates that BOC refinery throughput from Burma exceeded the throughput from India during the period 1929-1961.